-Slide-out dinettes may seem like an ideal choice in a popup camper, owing to a large amount of space they provide inside the unit.
-But this could affect the comfort level of the camper, given that people with long legs could find themselves cramped in a smaller size slide out dinette.
+Slide-out dinettes may seem like an ideal choice in a popup camper, owing to the large amount of space they provide inside the unit.
+But this could affect the comfort level of the camper, given that people with long legs could find themselves cramped in a smaller size slide-out dinette.

 The issue with indoor kitchens arises when you start cooking messier food items such as frying bacon or any items that can splatter debris all over the countertop, and the nearby tent.
 This is especially not a good thing if you’re camping in bear country, which is why it’s good to opt for an outdoor cooking unit.

 If you’re going to cook foods that could leave a mess, then buy a popup camper that comes with a multi-burner range mounted on the outside rail.
 Even with this setup, your range can still get dirty from outdoor elements, but some foods just taste much better when cooked on a BBQ compared to a frying pan.

 If you’re one of the many people who can’t go camping without a shower, then choosing a popup tent trailer with a bathroom inside makes sense.
 Speaking of which, you may not be able to take a long shower as you do at home, because most campers come with limited water tank capacities.